 Systematic investment plans meant for those investors who believe that they do not know which side markets will move and when.
 If markets have to move in one direction then NO SIP will be advantageous.

 Generally, investors are tempted to Increase their investments in rising markets as every day they see their money grow, but actually, it should happen the other way around.
-In the Downmarket, the investments should increase so to gain more in the rising markets.
+In the Downmarket, the investments should increase so as to gain more in the rising markets.

 This makes the point to review the cash flow and see if there is any possibility to Increase the Investments.